 Canned apricot halves with the liquid drained make a nice dessert.
 I like to add them to fruit salads and to salad greens.
 Yogurt, cottage cheese, or ricotta cheese make a good topping, especially when mixed with nuts, seeds, or spices.
 I also add the canned fruit to my breakfast cereal, or I reverse the proportions and add cereal as a topping for the fruit.

 Dried apricots are tasty right out of the packet.
 They can be rehydrated in water on their own, in stewed fruit desserts, in baked goods, and in oatmeal.
-The fruits darken naturally as they dry.
+The fresh fruits darken naturally as they dry.
 Dried versions that are bright orange have had sulphur dioxide added to them in order to preserve their colour.
 They may also contain sulphites, which cause an allergic reaction in some people.

 I think that the dried fruits are delicious.
-The naturally prepared ones have a distinctive flavour instead of being simply sweet.
+The naturally prepared ones have a distinctive and interesting flavour instead of being simply sweet.
 As with all dried fruits, however, it's easy to eat too many at one serving.
 Since the fruits have lost water and decreased in volume, it may not look like we are eating very much when we put some in our mouth.
 If we think about how many apricots we are actually consuming, it may be a shock.